Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 "People want fame, they want money, they want whatever," the president added.
 "So when I see it, I view it differently than someone sitting at home watching television, where they say, 'Oh, Judge Kavanaugh, this or that.'
 It's happened to me many times."

-Trump also briefly sparred with CNN reporter Jim Acosta, who requested that the president call on a female reporter to ask about Kavanaugh after him.
+The president also briefly sparred with CNN reporter Jim Acosta, who requested that Trump call on a woman after him to ask about Kavanaugh.

 "What does he mean by that?"
 Trump asked rhetorically before saying, "I wouldn't mind that at all."